TRAVELLING WITH A PET

 Extra-large kennels are for large pets with a maximum weight of 45kg.

-Make sure to feed your pet at least a few hours before boarding the ship – if you do it later then they may get travel sick.
+Please make sure to feed your pet at least a few hours before boarding the ship – if you do it later then they may get travel sick.

 Always allow time for your pet to go to the toilet before boarding.